Al-th/VRWorkstation/README.md

 This work is based on windows api (WinApi), and OpenGL.

 Modify main.cpp to fetch the window you want to capture.
 Current version retrieve windows thanks to their name, currently a french mspaint.exe window with no title "Sans titre - Paint".

+Here is a little video showing off the capability of the software : https://www.youtube.com/watch?v=SUMZb2GWmrE